alantygel/ckanext-tagmanager/README.rst

 ckanext-tagmanager
 =============

-Tagmanager offers a graphical interface for removing and merging tags.
-This is usefull for big open data portals with many contributors, where tags are not always kept consistent.
+Tagmanager offers a graphical interface for cleaning tags in CKAN open data portals.
+The main feature is the detection of similar tags, and the possibility to merge them.
+This is usefull for portals with many contributors, where tags are not always kept consistent.

 We offer three modes of tags merging suggestions:

 - Strong: show tags that differ only by capitals special characters;
 - Medium: show tags that have a Levenshtein edit distance smaller than one;
-- Synonym: show tags that are synomyns (only for English)
+- Synonym: show tags that are synomyms (only for English)

-This extensions is intended to fill the tag managament gap of CKAN.
+This extensions is intended to fill the tag management gap of CKAN.
 CKAN core offers only a listing of tags, and edition through the specific datasets.

 In the future, we plan to offer the creation of relationships between tags, and connection to a central semantic tag server.